 Fort Myers Beach is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 6,983 people and seven constituent neighborhoods, Fort Myers Beach is the 248th largest community in Florida.
+With a population of 7,102 people and seven constituent neighborhoods, Fort Myers Beach is the 248th largest community in Florida.

 Fort Myers Beach home prices are not only among the most expensive in Florida, but Fort Myers Beach real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in Fort Myers Beach telecommute to their jobs.
-Overall, about 11.05% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.45% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Fort Myers Beach is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-The per capita income in Fort Myers Beach in 2010 was $52,338, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $209,352 for a family of four.
+The per capita income in Fort Myers Beach in 2010 was $52,587, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $210,348 for a family of four.
 However, Fort Myers Beach contains both very wealthy and poor people as well.

 The people who call Fort Myers Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Myers Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Fort Myers Beach include Irish, English, Italian, and Polish.
+Important ancestries of people in Fort Myers Beach include German, Irish, English, Italian, and Polish.